Asian American Speaker

 Yet, Asian Americans are the fastest-growing minority in the US.
 It’s time to change the narrative of AANHPI (Asian American Native Hawaiian Pacific Islander).

 Despite this, through lots of soul-searching and trial and error, I found a unique career path that transcends these divisions in our society, and combines my passion for dance with a purpose of inclusion.
 There’s a saying in Japanese that says, “When the nail sticks out, it gets hammered down.”
-Adding to this: … But when the nail sticks up too high (for good reasons), the nail can’t be hammered down.
+Adding to this: … But when the nail sticks up too high, the nail can’t be hammered down.

 AANHPI Speaking Topics Include: